specklesystems/speckle-docs-OLD/dev/decomposition.md

 TODO

-## Conclusion & What's Next
+## Conclusion

-End users and developers can now, in Speckle 2.0, productively control the way they structure their design data through the decomposition mechanism.
+End users and developers can now productively control the way they structure their design data through the decomposition mechanism.
 From the point of view of the future Speckle connectors, this will enable us to expose object model flexibility in a more elegant way than before to end users.
 As developers, Speckle gives you another powerful API on top of which you can scaffold your digital automation workflows.

 More importantly, this allows you to store arbitrary data structures (scaffolded on top of a `Base`) with Speckle, without paying any penalties: **Speckle deals equally well with flat and nested data.**